zzerexx/scripts/README.md

 ```

 # Universal Aimbot
-Updated October 10, 2021
+Updated November 12, 2021
-v1.1.8
+v1.1.9
 ```
 https://pastebin.com/raw/nwqE7v07
 ```

-## Update v1.1.8
+## Update v1.1.9
-Updated to work on the latest version of phantom forces
-Added WhitelistFriends; Automatically adds friends to the whitelist
-Added MaximumDistance; Checks if the player is within the provided distance before aimbotting, recommended if you aren't using visible check
-Added some new functions, read `UniversalScriptAPI.md`
+Added Aim Assist
+Whats different between low-strength aimbot and aim assist?
+- Aim Assist has a minimum and maximum fov circle (when the player is within the minimum fov, it stops assisting)
+- You can make aim assist weaker than aimbot for more "legit" gameplay
+- When your mouse hovers over a player, it slows your sensitivity for more precise accuracy (you can disable this of course)

 # Universal Aimbot with UI
 Updated October 10, 2021